Karl Kraus (physicist)

 Karl Kraus (21 March 1938 – 9 June 1988) was a German theoretical physicist who made major contributions to the foundations of quantum physics.
+He is known for his work in quantum operations, where Kraus operators are named after him.

-Life and work
+Life

 Kraus was born in 1938 in Hohenelbe/Giant Mountains, today Vrchlabí.
 After the war, he grew up in Elsterwerda and attended local schools.
 He studied physics from 1955 to 1960 at the Humboldt University of Berlin (East) and the Free University of Berlin (West).
 He graduated in 1962 with a thesis about Lorentz's theory of gravity, carried out under the supervision of Kurt Just.
 Kraus then joined as an assistant to Günther Ludwig at the University of Marburg, where he qualified in 1966.
 In 1971, he accepted a professorship at the Institute of Physics of the University of Würzburg, where he established a mathematical physics working group on the topic of the foundations of quantum theory.
 In 1980 Kraus spent a sabbatical year at UT Austin with John Archibald Wheeler, Arno Böhm, George Sudarshan, William Wootters, and Wojciech Zurek.

+Karl Kraus died in 1988 at age 50 from the effects of cancer.

+Work

-Throughout his academic life, Kraus dealt with the question of the connection between the non-locality of the quantum world and the obvious locality of the classical world.
+Kraus work focused on the connection between the quantum non-locality and the locality of the classical world.
 He did work on this topic covering the Einstein–Podolsky–Rosen effect and issues regarding the measurement problem in quantum theory, a problem which, in his opinion, was largely ignored in the Copenhagen interpretation by the founders of quantum theory.

 Some of Kraus' important publications on the measurement problem in quantum theory were: